 Aburatsu is a small port town and natural harbour seaport serving Nichinan City in Japan's Miyazaki Prefecture (Kyushu Island).
 In 1952, the port was designated Special Major Port.
 In 1955 started construction works that resulted in building breakwaters and mooring (ship docking) facilities.
-In 1998 was inaugurated Higashi Wharf (berth), where cargo and passenger ships (container carriers, RO-RO ships, ferries and cruise liners) can dock.
-In 1999 was completed a 12-m long wharf at port's eastern head.
+In 1998 was inaugurated Higashi Wharf (berth), where cargo and passenger ships (container carriers, RO-RO ships, ferries, and cruise liners) can dock.
+In 1999 was completed a 12-metre long wharf at the port's eastern head.

 Port Aburatsu is considered one of the gateways for cruise tourism to Miyazaki's southern regions.
-Nichinan City was founded in 1950 as merger of three towns - Agata, Aburatsu and Obi.
-The current-day city was officially established in 1956, when were amalgamated also several nearby villages.
+The Nichinan City was founded in 1950 as a merger of three towns - Agata, Aburatsu, and Obi.
+The current-day city was officially established in 1956 when were amalgamated also several nearby villages.
 Its population is around 55,000.

 Port Aburatsu cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Aburatsu, Nichinan, Japan.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.